-$\underline{1}$ .
-Introduction 2
+1. Introduction

 2. Signature Syntax and Semantics 3

-3
+2.1.
+General Attributes, Meta Information 3

 2.2.
-Signed Attributes 5
+Signed Attributes 4

 2.3.
 Storage of the Signature Data 5

 2.4.
 Number Resource Coverage 5

 2.5.
 Validity Time of the Signature 6

-$\underline{3}$ .
-Signature Creation and Validation Steps 6
+3. Signature Creation and Validation Steps 6

-6
+3.1.
+Canonicalization 6

-8
+3.2.
+Signature Creation 8

 3.3.
 Signature Validation 9

-$\underline{4}$ .
-Signed Object Types, Set of Signed Attributes 1 0
+4. Signed Object Types, Set of Signed Attributes 10

-5. Keys and Certificates used for Signature and Verification $1$ 2
+5. Keys and Certificates used for Signature and Verification at: ion 12

-6 .
-Security Considerations 2
+6. Security Considerations 12

-7 .
-IANA Considerations 2
+7. IANA Considerations 13

-$\underline{8}$ .
-Acknowledgements 3
+8. Acknowledgements 13

 9 .
+References 13

-Normative References 3
+9.1.
+Normative References 13

+9.2.
+Informative References 14

-Authors' Addresses 4
+Authors' Addresses 14

-1. Introduction
+Introduction

 Objects stored in resource databases, like the RIPE DB, are generally protected by an authentication mechanism: anyone creating or modifying an object in the database has to have proper authorization to do so, and therefore has to go through an authentication procedure (provide a password, certificate, e-mail signature, etc.) However, for objects transferred between resource databases, the authentication is not guaranteed.
-This means when downloading an object stored in this database, one can reasonably safely claim that the object is authentic, but for an imported object one cannot.
+This means that when a Routing Policy Specification Language (RPSL) object is downloaded from a database, the consumer can reasonably claim that the object is authentic if it was locally created, but cannot make the same claim for an object imported from a different database.
 Also, once such an object is downloaded from the database, it becomes a simple (but still structured) text file with no integrity protection.
 More importantly, the authentication and integrity guarantees associated with these objects do not always ensure that the entity that generated them is authorized to make the assertions implied by the data contained in the objects.

-A potential use for resource certificates [RFC6487] is to use them to secure such (both imported and downloaded) database objects, by applying a form of digital signature over the object contents.
-A maintainer of such signed database objects MUST possess a relevant resource certificate, which shows him/her as the legitimate holder of an Internet number resource.
+A potential use for resource certificates [RFC6487] is to use them to secure such (both imported and downloaded) database objects, by applying a digital signature over the object contents in lieu of methods such as Routing Policy System Security [RFC2725].
+The signer of such signed database objects MUST possess a relevant resource certificate, which shows him/her as the legitimate holder of an Internet number resource.
 This mechanism allows the users of such database objects to verify that the contents are in fact produced by the legitimate holder(s) of the Internet resources mentioned in those objects.
 It also allows the signatures to cover whole RPSL objects, or just selected attributes of them.
 In other words, a digital signature created using the private key associated with a resource certificate can offer object security in addition to the channel security already present in most of such databases.
 Object security in turn allows such objects to be hosted in different databases and still be independently verifiable.